trellisfw/trellisfw-poc/growersync/README.md

         - Organization: /organization/organizationid/id (or: /organization/name)
         - Operation: /scope/operations/0/operation_type (merge of alpha order?)

-    - Have connections resolve oada domain from well-known
-    - Add logos/names to connection list (hardcode) based on url

     - Pull authorizated apps list from GET @ /authorizations
       - Fill in info from software statement
       - Don't show expired apps (time is in seconds)

-    - Why aren't shared users loaded?
-      - Need to get the meta from certs
+    - Load everything after login (not just on app mounted)

+    - Received counters for connections

+    - Have connections resolve oada domain from well-known

     - Add delete button for new connections
     - Add delete button for existing connections